ShadowDuke/OW_Archetypes-Plus/README.md

-# Archetypes-Plus (testing version- considered payable)
+# Archetypes-Plus (tested and balanced - considered payable)
 Archetypes, studies, traits and one new attribute for **Old World**.
 (WIP)

 ## Installation and use